node-cache/node-cache/README.md

 Redefine the ttl of a key.
 Returns true if the key has been found and changed.
 Otherwise returns false.
 If the ttl-argument isn't passed the default-TTL will be used.

+The key will be deleted when passing in a `ttl < 0`.

 ```js
 myCache = new NodeCache( { stdTTL: 100 } )
 myCache.ttl( "existendKey", 100, function( err, changed ){